 Sept.
 22, 2021

 Soooo, what the heck is potable water?
 I was wondering the same thing myself.
 Potable water sounds like something you would use for a toilet, but let me clear up the potable water definition.
-Potable water just means drinking water.
+Potable water just means clean drinking water.
 Safe water you can drink.
 The dictionary defines potable water as “fit or suitable for drinking”.

 1. When and why do I need it?

 2. How do I get it?

 When, Where and Why Do I Need Potable Water?

 If you love the outdoors and are planning family camping trips, hiking and backpacking excursions, fishing trips; basically anything where you get outside and conspire with nature – you will need potable water.
 Drinking water is a given, but you’ll also need it for cooking, washing hands and food, cleaning up kiddos, personal hygiene, possibly even take a shower of some sort.
 (I’m a dreamer.) #glamping

 Have you ever chugged a bottle of water in the security line at the airport?
 Then you totally have to go on the plane – which I hate.
 I am an average size person and barely fit into those teeny stalls… and I’m always weirdly afraid of being sucked down the toilet.
 LOL

 Anyway, I digress.
 You should always be more conscious of staying hydrated while traveling; even more so than when you’re at home.
 That cabin is super drying.
 While hydration is key to staying healthy on a regular basis, when traveling staying hydrated really helps with jet lag; dry skin from the cabin and keeping up overall energy levels during your travels.